OpenScienceComputing/cloud-school-2025/blog_post.md

 ### Step 2: Virtualization and Indexing with Virtualizarr, Icechunk, and Rolodex

-Once the files are in the cloud, a Python script running on the HPC system executes the core virtualization process.
-This involves:
+Once the files are in the cloud, a Python script then runs on the HPC system that performs:

-1.  **Creating Virtual References:** Virtualizarr generates references to the data.
+1.  **Creating Virtual References:** Virtualizarr generates references to the rechunked NetCDF4 data.
-2.  **FMRC Convention Formatting:** The single `time` coordinate (hourly steps) in the raw NetCDF files is converted to the Forecast Model Run Collection (FMRC) convention required by Rolodex, resulting in two new coordinate variables: `valid_time` (the analysis time) and `step` (the forecast period offset).
+2.  **FMRC Convention Formatting:** The single `time` coordinate (hourly steps) in the raw NetCDF files is converted to the Forecast Model Run Collection (FMRC) convention required by Rolodex, resulting in two new coordinate variables: `time` (the analysis time, with a single value) and `step` (the forecast period offsets, with 144 values).
 3.  **Appending to Icechunk:** The references are then appended to a virtual Icechunk repository along the new `valid_time` dimension.

-The code to transform and combine the datasets looks like this:
+The code looks like this:

 ```python
 ds_list = [